 Turn Any Document into Slides, Podcasts, Videos, Mind Maps, Quizzes & Data Tables — The Studio Command Center

 NotebookLM's Studio panel has 9 one-click generation tools — and most people use only 1 or 2.
-This is the definitive reference: every tool explained, generation time benchmarks, when to use which, troubleshooting fixes, sharing workflows, and 180+ pages that unlock the full power of the Studio.
+This is the definitive reference: every tool explained with deep-dive guides, 1 free prompt per tool (9 total), generation time benchmarks, tool combination pipelines, troubleshooting fixes, and sharing workflows.
 Upload sources → click → get professional outputs in seconds to minutes.

 All 9 Studio Tools at a Glance

-Click any tool to jump to its section.
+Click any tool to jump to its deep-dive section with a free prompt.
 Generation times are typical for 5–15 source notebooks.

 Slide Decks — Source-Grounded Presentations in 90 Seconds